 Insider’s Tip: For an extra special evening, take a cruise from the Pearl Islands back to the Corniche.
 The city lights across the water make for a lovely experience that photographers and romantics alike will enjoy!

 Located at the city end of the Corniche, the Museum of Islamic Art sits proudly jutting out into the gulf.
 Containing some of the world’s finest Persian rugs, Turkish mosaics, and Damascene wood carvings, it is easy to get lost in the cool hallways for a few hours and experience a culture that has existed for centuries.

-Even if the beautiful art is of no interest, the building itself is a unique modern take on the traditional styles of Arabic architecture of the area.
-Walking through the grand halls and courtyards is an experience all of it own!
+Even if the beautiful art is of no interest, the building itself is a unique, modern take on the traditional styles of Arabic architecture in the area.
+Walking through the grand halls and courtyards is an experience all of its own!

 Opposite the Dhow Wharf is housed the thriving madness of Souk Waqif.
 With a maze of narrow corridors between vendors selling everything from spices and antiques, to textiles and jewellery, you can often get caught up in the chaos and come out with laden arms.